Genetic recombination: Nonhomologous recombination

 Recombination can occur between DNA sequences that contain no sequence homology.
 This can cause chromosomal translocations, sometimes leading to cancer.

 In B cells

 B cells of the immune system perform genetic recombination, called immunoglobulin class switching.
 It is a biological mechanism that changes an antibody from one class to another, for example, from an isotype called IgM to an isotype called IgG.

 Genetic engineering

 In genetic engineering, recombination can also refer to artificial and deliberate recombination of disparate pieces of DNA, often from different organisms, creating what is called recombinant DNA.
 A prime example of such a use of genetic recombination is gene targeting, which can be used to add, delete or otherwise change an organism's genes.
 This technique is important to biomedical researchers as it allows them to study the effects of specific genes.
 Techniques based on genetic recombination are also applied in protein engineering to develop new proteins of biological interest.

+Examples include Restriction enzyme mediated integration, Gibson assembly and Golden Gate Cloning.